 Severe cases of uveitis may require drugs that suppress the immune system.

 Untreated uveitis can lead to serious complications, including:

 Seeking proper treatment for an autoimmune disease or infection can help to prevent uveitis.
-However, uveitis in otherwise healthy individuals cannot usually be prevented since the cause is not yet known.
+Uveitis in otherwise healthy people is difficult to prevent since the cause isn’t known.

-Early detection and treatment is important to reduce the risk of vision loss, since the vision loss can be permanent.
+Early detection and treatment are important to reduce the risk of vision loss, which can be permanent.